 Solving the unsolvable!

 There is one huge advantage of Finite Element Analysis.
 You can reliably solve problems with it that are impossible to calculate otherwise.
 But before we get into that, let’s deal with something I hear all the time:

 Engineering was done well before FEA was even invented!

-But let’s be honest: in most cases the hand calculations are accurate for a very simple problems!
+But let’s be honest: in most cases, the hand calculations are accurate for very simple problems!
 With anything more complex, you will more or less have to estimate the outcome.